 Air Force earned a bid in 2012 to the Armed Forces Bowl.
-Air Force won its second straight Commander-in-Chief's Trophy (and record 18th overall) in 2011, the first back-to-back titles at the Academy since 2001-02 and earned their fifth straight bowl game in the Military Bowl.
-The 2010 team finished 9-4 overall and won Air Force's 17th Commander-in-Chief's Trophy championship with wins over Army and Navy.
-The Falcons closed the season with a victory over Georgia Tech of the ACC, 14-7, in the Independence Bowl.
+Air Force won its second straight Commander-in-Chief’s Trophy (then-record 18th overall) in 2011, the first back-to-back titles at the Academy since 2001-02 and earned their fifth straight bowl game in the Military Bowl.
+The 2010 Air Force team finished 9-4 overall and won Air Force’s 17th Commander-in-Chief’s Trophy championship with wins over Army and Navy.
+The Falcons closed the 2010 season with a victory over Georgia Tech of the ACC in the Independence Bowl.
 Calhoun was named Coach of the Year by the Colorado Chapter of the National Football Foundation.

 The 2009 Air Force team finished 8-5 overall and concluded with a convincing 47-20 win over 25th-ranked Houston in the Bell Helicopter Armed Forces Bowl.
 Air Force set 13 Academy bowl team records in the dominant victory.
 The team also set six school records during the 2009 season.
 Calhoun was named Coach of the Year by the Colorado Chapter of the National Football Foundation for his efforts.